 3. The boat was received back from H20 Sportz with the depth/fish finder installed on December 15, 2014.
 From that point until the boat received its first annual service on December 11, 2015, the boat’s engine had a whopping 14 hours of total run time.

 Maybe it’s just me, but 14 hours of run time does not seem like a lot.
-It certainly doesn’t seem like enough to justify buying a boat.11 Assuming it was enough time to justify buying the boat, though, who would have been the COSL employee to handle this?
+It certainly doesn’t seem like enough to justify buying a boat.
+Assuming it was enough time to justify buying the boat, though, who would have been the COSL employee to handle this?
 After all…

 4. No one in the COSL office has (or had) any training in how to use a depth/fish finder to locate debris, how to evaluate debris for possible removal, how to best approach potential underwater debris in a V-hull boat, SCUBA, or anything of the like.
 The only training that was received was on October 30, 2014, when some of the COSL staff received a 6-hour “boating safety” course.
 No one has taken a single course that would explain why they went shopping for fishing-style life vests, specific types of clothes, and the like.
 Yet, it’s almost as if, without any training in the official use of the boat, the people doing the shopping knew exactly what they needed, gear-wise, for some activity.
 What activity?
 Well…

 5. This boat was specifically outfitted with fishing seats.
 If all you were doing was using the boat to get to reported debris/structures, why would you need raised, 360-degree swiveling fishing seats rather than the fixed seats that come standard on the War Eagle 860LDSV?
 Game & Fish did not seem to need those fancier seats for their boats, and they are on the water WAY more than 14 hours per year.
-They’re on all different kind of water, in fact, all around the state.
+They’re on different kinds of water, in fact, all around the state.
 Whereas…

 6. Ms. Schwartz said that the boat has been used to respond to complaints “throughout the state.”
-Yet, in the lifetime of the boat, all the fuel purchases were made in North Little Rock or Little Rock, except for one in El Dorado at 8 pm on a Wednesday in October, which was well after dark.12 And speaking of fuel purchases, they bought gas 6 times in all of 2015, one time in 2016 (almost a year after the last gas purchase in 2015), one time last month, and (as a testament to the intensity of the boat’s use) a total of zero fuel purchases were made for it in 2017.
+Yet, in the lifetime of the boat, all the fuel purchases were made in North Little Rock or Little Rock, except for one in El Dorado at 8 pm on a Wednesday in October, which was well after dark.
+And speaking of fuel purchases, they bought gas 6 times in all of 2015, one time in 2016 (almost a year after the last gas purchase in 2015), one time last month, and (as a testament to the intensity of the boat’s use) a total of zero fuel purchases were made for it in 2017.